 Upon satisfactory completion of the PDV, the UN will be responsible for arranging the transportation of the Contingent Own Equipment (COE) to the mission area.
 The transportation will be conducted in accordance with the UN regulations established as per the UN-COE manual, and depending on operational requirements it can be conducted either by land, air or sea.

 The FPUs are deployed with the entire equipment considered necessary to meet the Mission’s operational requirements in accordance with the Force Requirement List prepared for the Mission along with the personnel.
 All equipments, weapons and ammunitions deployed to the Mission should be in accordance with internationally recognized standards for equipment for law enforcement agencies, and the list of Authorized Equipment for FPUs prepared by the Head of Police Component.

-The PCCs must submit the passenger list (see II.5.F) and cargo load list, detailing all lethal and non-lethal weapons including ammunition to the Department of Field Support (DFS) at UN Headquarters in order to ship the COE and transport the personnel of the FPU in accordance with the “TCC-PCC Deployment Planning Resource”.
-The mentioned guidelines as well as samples of load list, cargo and passengers manifest can be found on Internet at the UN Force Link: http://www.cc.unlb.org.
+The PCCs must submit the passenger list (see II.5.F) and cargo load list, detailing all lethal and non-lethal weapons including ammunition to the Department of Operational Support (DOS) at UN Headquarters in order to ship the COE and transport the personnel of the FPU in accordance with the “TCC-PCC Deployment Planning Resource”.

 The UN will in accordance with the specific directives issued by Head of Police Component (Police Commissioner) inspect the equipment upon arrival to the Mission to ensure it is in accordance with the list agreed with UN.